 Drugs in Animal Food (Medicated Feeds)

-Anyone who adds drugs to animal food creates medicated animal food.
+Anyone who adds one or more drugs to animal food creates medicated animal food (medicated feed).
 Just as each label claim for a new animal drug must be approved, a drug must be specifically approved for use in or on animal food.
 When the new animal drug application for use of the drug in or on animal food is approved, a notice is published in the Federal Register.
 The medicated feed must be labeled in accordance with the approved representative labeling.

 A drug may be mixed only into feed for uses and at drug levels specifically permitted by the approvals and listed in the regulations (21 CFR Part 558).
 The entity manufacturing medicated feeds using Category II, Type A medicated articles; or manufacturing liquid and free-choice medicated feed containing a Category II drug; or liquid and free-choice medicated feed containing a Category I drug that follow an approved proprietary formula and/or specifications, is required to be registered with the FDA as a drug manufacturer and must hold an approved medicated feed mill license.